hexdump/dotfiles/laptop-config/firefox-config/README.md

 - Disable `Ctrl+Tab cycles through tabs in recently used order`.
 - Enable `When you open a link in a new tab, switch to it immediately`.
+- Disable `Check your spelling as you type`.
 - Make sure that `Search for text when you start typing` is disabled.
 I'm not sure if at one point this was enabled by default, but at one point I had it enabled and it was absolutely terrible.
 - Disable `Recommend extensions as you browse`.
 - Disable `Recommend features as you browse`.